 It’s a catch-all title for someone who gets paid to give their advice on particular subjects to companies.

-In this post, I’ll attempt to answer 3 big questions:
+In this post, we’ll attempt to answer 3 big questions:

 -Who are management consultants? -McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms? -What do management consultants actually do?